yyu/osfs02/README.rst

 Moreover, you can even use bochs to debug your OS, which would be mission impossible using a *real* machine.
 In most cases, a *virtual* machine is just the same as a real one, so let's use it.

-Why bochs?
-There're many emulators out there.
+There're many emulators out there, you would say, why bochs?
 I actually have answered this question: because we can use it to debug our system.
 It has built-in debugging function and you can also use bochs with a remote gdb stub.
 I'll probably talk about this in detail later.